zhanglx13/CS375_Compilers_Autograder/README.md

 ## Project 6 Code generation for graph1.pas and pasrec.pas

-Same as the above projects except that the autograder is now codegen_autograder.sh
+Same as the above projects except that the autograder is now codegen_autograder.sh and the project dir is always p6.